 The Conservative Scenario assumes a less optimistic rate of revenue growth compared to the Baseline Scenario in order to illustrate the potential impact of somewhat less favorable economic conditions.
-Starting in FY 2023-24, this scenario assumes:

-• Discretionary revenue and reimbursements will increase at an average annual rate of 3%, compared to 4.5% in the Baseline Scenario.
+This scenario assumes that discretionary revenue will increase at an average annual rate of 3%, compared to 4.5% in the Baseline Scenario.